Microsoft 365

 To remove Microsoft 365 licenses created in SaaS Management (and integrated with IT Asset Management) from IT Asset Management:

-1. | In SaaS Management: |
+1. In SaaS Management:

-a. | Disable the existing separate Office 365, Power BI, Project, Visio, or Dynamics 365 integrations to delete the license information.
-To disable the integration, navigate to the SaaS menu and click Managed SaaS Applications.
-The Managed SaaS Applications screen appears. |
+a.
+Disable the existing separate Office 365, Power BI, Project, Visio, or Dynamics 365 integrations to delete the license information.
+To disable the integration, go to the SaaS menu and click Managed SaaS Applications.
+The Managed SaaS Applications page opens.

-b. | On the Managed SaaS Applications screen, select the appropriate application’s instance link.
-The instance’s Overview tab opens by default. |
+b.
+On the Managed SaaS Applications page, select the appropriate application’s instance link.
+The instance’s Overview tab opens by default.

-c. | On the upper-right side of the Overview tab, click the Application Details link to open the Application Details window.
-In the Application Details window, click Deactivate. |
+c.
+On the upper-right side of the Overview tab, click the Application Details link to open the Application Details window.
+In the Application Details window, click Deactivate.

-2. | In IT Asset Management: |
+2. In IT Asset Management:

-a. | Ensure the Flexera SaaS Manager integration is enabled in the IT Asset Management Integrations tab.
-For details, refer to the IT Asset Management Settings: Integrations Tab section of the IT Asset Management documentation.
-The Import Inventory job is executed overnight. |
+a.
+Ensure the Flexera SaaS Manager integration is enabled in the IT Asset Management Integrations tab.
+For more information, see Flexera One’s IT Asset Management documentation topic, IT Asset Management Settings: Integrations Tab.
+The Import Inventory job is executed overnight.

-b. | After the Import Inventory job is executed the next day, delete the Microsoft licenses now marked as “Retired” in IT Asset Management. |
+b.
+After the Import Inventory job is executed the next day, delete the Microsoft licenses now marked as “Retired” in IT Asset Management.

 Note:Any purchases managed in IT Asset Management and associated to the now retired/deleted licenses will return an “Unprocessed purchase” response.

-c. | After the Import Inventory job is executed in IT Asset Management the next day, the Flexera SaaS Manager integration creates all the Microsoft 365 licenses with purchase counts and consumption counts. |
+c.
+After the Import Inventory job is executed in IT Asset Management the next day, the Flexera SaaS Manager integration creates all the Microsoft 365 licenses with purchase counts and consumption counts.

 Note:Because the Microsoft purchase counts come from SaaS Management, any IT Asset Management purchases linked to the Microsoft license will not be reflected against the IT Management license totals for Microsoft Named User licenses (created from the SaaS Management integration) in the IT Asset Management All Licenses or License Summary page.

-3. | In SaaS Management, set up the Microsoft 365 integration per Integrating Microsoft 365 with SaaS Management. |
+3. In SaaS Management, set up the Microsoft 365 integration per Integrating Microsoft 365 With SaaS Management.

 Application Roster